 Chips on Board (COB) LEDs have nine or more chips sharing the same substrate/base.
-Thanks to this common substrate/base COB LEDs are typically mounted directly to a heat sink using a screw-type connector.
-COB LEDs are more compact and energy-efficient than SMD LEDs, delivering a higher number of lumen per watts in a simpler design of only one circuit and two contacts.
+Thanks to this common substrate/base, COB LEDs are typically mounted directly to a heat sink using a screw-type connector.
+COB LEDs are more compact and energy-efficient than SMD LEDs, delivering a higher number of lumen per watt in a simpler design of only one circuit and two contacts.
 However, they are not well suited for color-changing bulbs.
 COB LEDs are typically mounted to a heat sink using a connector that attaches to the heat sink with screws.

 The MCOB types of LEDs that have been recently introduced to the market combine multiple COB LEDs onto a single aluminum plate, generating more than 130 lumen/W.

 Another variety, the COB LED flip-chip, is known to have a 70% better heat transmission rate and 30% higher lumen output compared to SMD chips.

 Printed circuit boards host the LEDs (and other electronic components) in a specific arrangement on a flat surface.
 The role of a PCB’s core material is to redirect the heat away from the components.
 The most commonly used material is made out of FR-4, a glass-reinforced exposed laminate.
 Adding thermal vias that penetrate the PCB can significantly improve the thermal resistance.

 The second most common core material is ceramic, used mainly for harsh environments characterized by high pressure, temperature, and frequency.
 Though not as economical as the standard FR-4 type PCBs, they are the better choice in terms of the conductivity of the material used (copper or silver palladium).